 My latest build of a good looking and unusual prototype, after a wash and brush-up it will be ready for painting.
-Built on a commission basis from the very comprehensive DJH kit.
+Built on a commission basis from the very comprehensive DJH kit, fitted with Slaters wheels and the excellent Slaters GB30R-3M gearbox with a Mashima motor.
 As can be seen from the photo, many parts of this model are cast in white metal, the smokebox/boiler/firebox has been usual for DJH kits for as long as I have been building, but this kit has the cab floor cast a drop in from below casting, to which the backhead can be screwed, making a well detailed unit.
 The cab roof and splasher box castings are well detailed and everything fits together well.
 Each of the bogies are also one piece castings, the leading one has a very clever wiper power pickup idea, designed and incorporated into the kit.
 All in all making a quick to build model and recommended for the more inexperienced model builder.

 Built on commission from the DJH/Piercy kit by myself between May and October 2020.
 Now beautifully painted by John Cockcroft she (he?) is ready to go to her new owner.
 Because of the new travelling restrictions when that will be, who knows?